esp-rs/std-training/book/src/04_4_3_interrupts.md

     _ => {},
    ```

 4. **Optional**: If you intend to reuse this code in another place, it makes sense to put it into its own function.
-This lets us explore in detail, which parts of the code need to be in `unsafe` blocks.
+This lets us explore, in detail, which parts of the code need to be in `unsafe` blocks.

     ```rust
     // ...